melvinmajor/tf-website/README.md

 A website presenting an exposition from the Chouette Ecole nursery/primary school from Hamme-Mille.
 The exposition is around family thematic and shows projects made by some students.

+QR Codes that are present in this project are all generated via [Générateur de QR Code](https://q-r-code.fr/).

 ## License

 This project is currently not licensed but is subject to change during the development process.